Baby boomers: Sexual revolution and feminism

 Although the new feminist movement germinated in the United States in the 1960s, initially to address the concerns of middle-class women, thanks to the appearance of the word 'sex' in the Civil Rights Act of 1964, which was primarily intended to prohibit racial discrimination, it quickly spread to other Western nations in the 1970s and especially the 1980s.
 More women realized how much power they had as a group and they made use of it immediately, as can be seen in reforms regarding divorce and abortion laws in Italy, for example.

 Women flooded the workforce, and by the early 1980s, many sectors of the economy were feminized, though men continued to monopolize manual labor.
 Due to the law of supply and demand, such a surge in the number of workers diminished the prestige and income of those jobs.
 For many middle-class married women, joining the workforce made little economic sense, after accounting for all the extra costs, such as paid childcare and house work, but many chose to work anyway in order to achieve financial independence.
 But as the desire to send one's children to university became ever more common, middle-class women worked outside the home for the same reason their poorer counterparts did: making ends meet.
 Nevertheless, at least among middle-class intellectuals, men became much more reluctant to disrupt the careers of their wives, who were not as willing to follow their husbands wherever their jobs led them as was the case for previous generations.

+Although, in practice, the practitioners of feminism did not necessarily form an ideologically coherent group, they did succeed in creating a collective consciousness for women, something left-wing politicians in democracies were keen to acknowledge in order to court their votes.
+By the 1970s and 1980s, the traditional solidarity of the working class was fading away as different segments of this group began experience divergent economic prospects due to the continuation of industrial automation.

-In the 1970s and 1980s, homosexuals were increasingly willing to demand acceptance by society and full legal rights.
+Following the advent of a new atmosphere of sexual freedom, in the 1970s and 1980s, homosexuals were increasingly willing to demand acceptance by society and full legal rights.
 It proved difficult to object to what consenting adults practiced in private.
 Stating one's commitment to a heretofore prohibited or ostracized way of life, that is, 'coming out', was important to this movement.
 Homosexuality was decriminalized in England, Wales, and the United States in the late 1960s.
+The world's first Gay Pride parade took place in 1969.
+However, the HIV/AIDS epidemic acted as a brake on this social trend when its first victims were identified as such in the early 1980s.
+Writer Randy Shilts, himself a gay man, noted, "HIV is certainly character-building.
+It's made me see all the shallow things we cling to, like ego and vanity.
+Of course, I'd rather have a few more T-cells and a little less character."